kapresoft/kapresoft.github.io/_posts/java/2023-10-19-java-parallel-streams.md

 Parallel streams stand as a pivotal feature in Java, empowering you to concurrently process collections of data, thereby harnessing the prowess of multiple CPU cores to expedite operations.
 At its core, a parallel stream dissects the data into multiple segments, each processed by an individual thread.

-Certainly, here's an obfuscated version of the code:

 ```java
 List<String> locationList = Arrays.asList("City A", "City B", "City C");
 locationList.parallelStream().forEach(System.out::println);